Guide to Renting a Car in Iceland: All You Need to Know

 Cancellation and Change Policies

-While you might not think you need it now, a cancellation and/or change policy can come in handy just in the event that you do unfortunately need to reschedule or cancel your trip to Iceland.
+While you might not think you need it now, a cancellation and/or change policy can come in handy just if you do unfortunately need to reschedule or cancel your trip to Iceland.
 Look into the cancellation and change policies that come with your rental car before you book.

 Lava Car Rental allows you to pay a down payment for your booking and the rest after you arrive in the country OR pay the full amount at booking to enjoy a discount on your rental.
 Our flexible change and cancellation policy allows you to change your booking for free up to 48 hours before your scheduled pick-up.
 You can also cancel your booking up to 48 hours before the scheduled pick-up and then receive either a full refund.